Scanning Probe Microscopy (SPM)

 In 1987 - only one year after the Nobel Prize was awarded to Gerd Binnig and Heinrich Rohrer - our legendary STM 1 was created.
 Since those early times of STM we have continuously advanced our SPM product in order to support technology leaders and fore-front SPM researchers as well as application and material science focused SPM groups around the globe with state-of-the-art instrumentation.

-Our modern scanning probe microscopes offer e.g. ultimate mechanical stability, ultra-long hold times at liquid Helium temperatures, options for strong magnetic fields in a flexible and customisable UHV system environment.
-We have carefully optimized our instruments to ensure outstanding signal qualities for QPlus and STM operation to all ensure excellent results in all relevant scanning and spectroscopy modes.
-In addition, we have also advanced controller technology enabling e.g. a new QPlus operation mode called QSPEED simplifying QPlus operation.
+Our modern scanning probe microscopes offer ultimate mechanical stability, ultra-long hold times at liquid Helium temperatures, options for strong magnetic fields in a customized UHV system environment.
+We have carefully optimized our instruments to ensure outstanding signal qualities for QPlus and STM operation to ensure excellent results in all relevant scanning and spectroscopy modes.
+In addition, we have advanced controller technology enabling e.g. a new QPlus operation mode called QSPEED simplifying QPlus operation.

 Please contact us with ideas on how we can develop the future of scanning probe microscopy together.

 Since its introduction in 1996, Scienta Omicron´s Low Temperature Scanning Tunneling Microscopy (LT STM) has set the standard for stability, performance and productivity for 4LHe bath cryostat STMs.
 It is a high quality all-round SPM delivering broad scientific output and ground-breaking results.
 Its base is an ultra-stable platform offering a large range of operation modes including STM, QPlus AFM, STS, IETS, force spectroscopy, optical experiments and atom manipulation.